Skip to content

 Layer 7 sees everything: HTTP headers, URL paths, cookies, request bodies.
 It reads the packet, understands the context, and makes decisions accordingly.
 That’s enormously powerful.

 But that knowledge is expensive.
 Parsing takes time.
 Authentication takes time.
 Decompression, routing logic, business rules — they all stack.
-The per-request Logic Latency at L7 is higher than anywhere below it by design.
+The per-request Latency at L7 is higher than anywhere below it by design.
 As traffic scales, those costs don’t just add — they compound.

 L4 stays blind and stays fast.
 L7 stays aware and pays for it.
 Neither is a flawed design.
 They made different trade-offs.